Skip to main content

 As I continued to do more data analysis and field requests that I would get, there wasn't a clean way to add those to the Stats Page.
 Between that and the real need to extend and redesign the Stats Page for a more modern and responsive web landscape, I decided to build the next version of the Stats Page from scratch again.

-By building the site from scratch again allowed me to move away from PHP and actually code in the language that I really loved and had started to get back into more: Python.
+By building the site from scratch again allowed me to move away from PHP and actually code in the language that I really loved and had started to get back: Python.
 I had been already been using Python for projects at work and with some of the Wait Wait data analysis requests.

 For the Stats Page itself, it had to be mobile-first and maintain a minimalist design.
-For the front-end, I picked the Materialize framework, and Flask and Jinja2 would handle the backend.
-To keep things as simple as possible, I limited the front-end customization to only CSS overrides.
+For the frontend, I picked the Materialize frontend toolkit, and Flask and Jinja would handle the backend.
+To keep things as simple as possible, I limited the frontend customization to only CSS overrides.

 Screenshot of Version 4 of the Stats Page